CA-CST-SII/Software-Standards/C++_Standards.md

 * Section 508 compliance.
 * Security standards.
 * Coding practices and recommendations.

-### Code Change Scope ###
+### Code Change Scope
-The C++ coding standards described in this document apply to new applications (new code) and

-existing code in the following ways:
+The C++ coding standards described in this document apply to new applications (new code) and existing code in the following ways:
-* New code in the middle of an existing file should follow new coding standards with

-explanations regarding the change being made to be consistent with new guidelines, ensuring

-no disruption to the existing code structure.
-Exceptions can be made to this rule if

-following new guidelines creates significant and unnecessary and potentially dangerous re-
+* New code in the middle of an existing file should follow new coding standards with explanations regarding the change being made to be consistent with new guidelines, ensuring no disruption to the existing code structure.
+Exceptions can be made to this rule if following new guidelines creates significant and unnecessary and potentially dangerous re-work.

-work.
-* New files within existing applications must follow the C++ coding standards documented in
+* New files within existing applications must follow the C++ coding standards documented in this document.

-this document.
 * New applications must follow the C++ coding standards documented in this document.
 * Modifications to existing code will follow the CST C++ coding standards.
-Exceptions can be

-made to this rule if following new guidelines creates significant and unnecessary and

-potentially dangerous re-work when modifying a subset of code within a larger context.
+Exceptions can be made to this rule if following new guidelines creates significant and unnecessary and potentially dangerous re-work when modifying a subset of code within a larger context.
-* Code that is referenced or imported from existing libraries, open source or commercial, will

-be left unchanged to preserve its integrity and to align with its intended API design.
-If

-existing library code is copied and then modified to be part of the code base, then it is

-subject to CST coding standards
+* Code that is referenced or imported from existing libraries, open source or commercial, will be left unchanged to preserve its integrity and to align with its intended API design.
+If existing library code is copied and then modified to be part of the code base, then it is subject to CST coding standards
-### References###
+### References
 The following sources were used in creation of the original version of this standard.
 * US-VISIT C++ Coding Standards, Version 1.1, November 19, 2010
 * A Java coding standard on a page, http://www.xp123.com/xplor/xp0002f/index.shtml